Child engaging in outdoor painting activity

 Parent Partnership

-Communication Builds Partnership
+Communication Builds Connection

 A Partnership of Mutual Respect